ploigos/argocd-tekton-reference/README.md

 * `Payload URL` - Enter the *ArgoCD* webhook URL for your cluster.
 This is *NOT* the Tekton EventListener webhook URL.
 You can get the first part of the value with `echo "https://$(oc get route openshift-gitops-server -n openshift-gitops -o jsonpath --template='{.spec.host}')/api/webhook"`.
 The URL should look like https://openshift-gitops-server-openshift-gitops.[your.cluster.com]/api/webhook
 * `Content Type` - application/json
 * `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
 To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

+## Vault Integration
+Hashicorp Vault will be deployed with all pipelines into the `vault` namespace.
+With a fresh deployment, Vault will initialize and unseal itself, with the unseal key(s) and initial root token stored in the following file on persistent storage: `/vault/data/init.log`.
+Ensure that the credentials are recorded externally and this file is deleted for additional security.